odoland/roboset/README.md

 ```
 Then I just had to filter the image for all pixels that fell in this range, and the maximum counts that arises is the most likely color.

-**Update: 2018/11/02**
-Currently working on detecting the color in an imperfect image (real life photograph).
-**Update: 2018/11/15**
-see color.py -> Naive Bayes classifier, using ratio of red, green, and purple pixels (from filtering through HSV) as the feature vector.

 ### Detecting Shape and Count
 To approximate the shape, I found all the contours (just a shape that joins all the points together as a continuos line)